 International and comparative political economy, where he specializes in the political economy of global finance and development; the politics of macroeconomic policymaking; Chinese foreign investment and development finance; and Latin American political economy.

 Ph.D., Yale University, 2009

-Olson Award from the Political Economy Section of the American Political Science Association (2010) for the best dissertation in the field of political economy completed in the previous two years.
+His last book, Globalization and Austerity Politics in Latin America, was published by Cambridge University Press (in the Cambridge Studies in Comparative Politics series) in 2013, and was selected for Choice’s Outstanding Academic Titles in the Social and Behavioral Sciences that same year.
+The dissertation on which this book is based won the Mancur Olson Award from the Political Economy Section of the American Political Science Association (2010) for the best dissertation in the field of political economy completed in the previous two years.
 Employing a multi-method research strategy that includes country studies from Argentina, Brazil, Chile, Ecuador, and Venezuela, the book investigates how relations between international creditors and national debtors affect economic policy choices.
-Beyond Latin America’s borders, he has also published on the politics of the Chinese exchange rate and central bank independence in Japan.
+Globalization and Austerity Politics offers important lessons for understanding financial and debt crises in the wake of the global pandemic.

-IAFF 3187 Political Economy of Latin America
+IAFF 3187 - Political Economy of Latin America

 IAFF 6198 - Rising Market Powers and 21st Century Globalization; Comparative Political Economy

 PSC 8453 - International Political Economy; Comparative Political Economy